Everad/cpa-everad-book/README.md

 #### Methods available:

 `/lists` - fetch available data enums, used in other endpoints.

 `/session` - manage your current session and permissions to access internal methods.

 `/profile` - manage profile data \(contacts, payments, language info\).

 `/news` - fetch current news.

 `/offers` - fetch available offers, manage your current offer permissions.

 `/spaces` - manage your personal spaces for grouping your incoming traffic.

 `/campaigns` - manage your campaigns.

 `/support` - manage your support requests.

+`/statistics` - get your traffic and financial statistics

+`/lookups` - lookup for data by partial name